Handgun: Percussion era

 The Colt Army Model 1860 is a 6-shot muzzle-loaded cap & ball .44-caliber single-action revolver used during the American Civil War made by Colt's Manufacturing Company.
 It was used as a side arm by cavalry, infantry, artillery troops, and naval forces.
 More than 200,000 were manufactured from 1860 through 1873.
 Colt's biggest customer was the US Government with more than 129,730 units being purchased and issued to the troops.
 The weapon was a single-action, six-shot weapon, accurate up to 75 to 100 yards, where the fixed sights were typically set when manufactured.
 The rear sight was a notch in the hammer, only usable when the revolver was fully cocked.
 The Colt .44-caliber "Army" Model was the most widely used revolver of the Civil War.
 It had a six-shot, rotating cylinder, and fired a 0.454 in round spherical lead ball, or a conical-tipped bullet, typically propelled by a 30-grain charge of black powder, which was ignited by a small copper percussion cap that contained a volatile charge of fulminate of mercury (a substance that explodes upon being subjected to a sharp impact).
 The percussion cap, when struck by the hammer, ignited the powder charge.
-When fired, the balls had a muzzle velocity of about 900 feet per second (274 meters/second), although this depended on how much powder it was loaded with.
+When fired, the balls had a muzzle velocity of about 900 feet per second (274 meters/second), although this depended on how much powder was loaded.